 The accounting treatment of land and buildings in relation to schools is based on the legal framework underlying each type of school.
-As the Council controls the management and running of community and foundation schools (where the foundation school is subject to a PFI contract), the land and buildings of those schools are included within property, plant and equipment on the Council's Balance Sheet.
-Whereas, the land and buildings of voluntary aided, voluntary controlled, foundation (not subject to a PFI contract), academy and free schools are owned and controlled by the trustees of the schools or the foundation body and are, therefore, not shown on the Council's Balance Sheet.
+As the Council controls the management and running of community and foundation schools, the land and buildings of those schools are included within property, plant and equipment on the Council's Balance Sheet.
+Whereas, the land and buildings of voluntary aided, voluntary controlled, academy and free schools are owned and controlled by the trustees of the schools or the equivalent body and are, therefore, not shown on the Council's Balance Sheet.